saitaiky/notebook/docs/docs/linux/network/https.md

 ## Why we need Https?

+> This is a very good comic to read to understand [HOW HTTPS WORKS](https://howhttps.works/)
 ### Privacy

 > Privacy means that no one can eavesdrop on your messages.
 HTTPS uses an [encryption](https://www.cloudflare.com/learning/ssl/what-is-encryption/) protocol to encrypt communications.
 The protocol is called [Transport Layer Security (TLS)](https://www.cloudflare.com/learning/ssl/transport-layer-security-tls/), although formerly it was known as [Secure Sockets Layer (SSL)](https://www.cloudflare.com/learning/ssl/what-is-ssl/).
 This protocol secures communications by using what's known as an [asymmetric public key infrastructure](https://www.cloudflare.com/learning/ssl/how-does-public-key-encryption-work/).